 18. Bulgac, A., and Nengjiu Ju, 1992, Collective Electronic Excitations in C60 Clusters, Physical Review B.

-1. Yu, Huang, Nengjiu Ju, and Hao Xing, 2019, Optimal Contracting with Unobservable Managerial Hedging, R&R Journal of Financial Economics.
+1. Yu, Huang, Nengjiu Ju, and Hao Xing, 2021, Performance Evaluation, Managerial Hedging, and Contract Termination.

 2. Ju, Nengjiu, and Xuhu Wan, Delegated Portfolio Management under Adverse Selection in a Continuous-Time Model.